joagre/ratatoskr/ideas/r.md

 ```

 > [!NOTE]
-> Structural equality is used for key values
+> Structural equality is used for all key values (even for class
+> instances)

 ## Classes